 A fourth principle is that success in any venture is the result of first developing a vision of what is possible, developing written goals to achieve that desired outcome, taking action and assessing results, and finally, reflecting and making adjustments until desired results are achieved or new goals developed.
 The concept of W.Y.M.I.W.Y.G.
 (What You Measure Is What You Get; Hummel & Huitt, 1994) is central to this process.
 What one focuses on through assessment and measurement becomes the end result one strives to achieve, whether it had been previously stated it or not or even if some other result had been set as a goal.
 Stated another way, human beings grow towards what they focus on through assessment and measurement.
 It is absolutely critical that systematic assessment of progress on multiple dimensions is done as educators (including parents, teachers, community leaders, etc.) assist young people in their multidimensional growth process; otherwise energy will continue to put into a single dimension such as academic achievement in basic skills as measured by standardized test scores.
 While this single measure might be important, it does not capture the full-extent of what it means to be human or to fully develop one's capacities.

 There are a variety of materials on this site related to developing vision and competence in each of these domains and core elements as well as on the conditions for that development.
 Selecting the appropriate term below will link to materials from religious scripture, philosophical discourse, individuals in history who have demonstrated excellence in a particular area, or writings from a perspective of science.
 The intention is to work towards the development of integral wisdom regarding human development and behavior.
-Of course, additional sources such as those derived from the arts and humanities should also be included, but I will leave that to others to elaborate.
+Of course, additional sources such as those derived from the arts should also be included, but I will leave that to others to elaborate.